ChloeLe/run_analysis.R/CodeBook.md

 ### Tidy Mean

 A data.table named `tidy.mean` is set with the following columns.
-All units are maintained from the original data set.
+All information is retrieved from the original data set.
 A file named tidy.mean.txt is written from run_analysis.R.

 | column       | description                                              | type    |
 | ------------ | -------------------------------------------------------- | ------- |